 - Inferences drawn from above information to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes

-In addition to the purposes we stated above in the section “Collecting and Using Information,” we collected and sold the above Personal Information for the following business or commercial purposes:
+In addition to the purposes stated above in the section “Collecting and Using Information,” we currently collect and have collected the above categories of Personal Information for the following business or commercial purposes:

 - Auditing related to a current interaction with the consumer and concurrent transactions, including, but not limited to, counting ad impressions to unique visitors, verifying positioning and quality of ad impressions, and auditing compliance with this specification and other standards

-- Performing services on behalf of the business or service provider, including maintaining or servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing financing, providing advertising or marketing services, and providing analytic services
+- Performing services, including maintaining or servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing financing, providing advertising or marketing services, and providing analytic services

-- Advancing a person’s commercial or economic interests, such as by inducing another person to buy, subscribe to, provide, or exchange products, goods, property, information, or services, or enabling or effecting, directly or indirectly, a commercial transaction
+- Inducing another person to buy or subscribe to products, goods, information, or services, or enabling or effecting, directly or indirectly, a commercial transaction

 Disclosure of Personal Information